wpscott/UxPlay/README.md

 **-as 0**  (or just **-a**) suppresses playing of streamed audio, but displays streamed video.

 **-ca _filename_** provides a file (where _filename_ can include a full path) used for output of "cover art" (from Apple Music, _etc._,) in audio-only ALAC mode.
-This file is ovewritten with the latest cover art as it arrives.
+This file is overwritten with the latest cover art as it arrives.
 Cover art (jpeg format) is discarded if this option is not used.
 Use with a image viewer that reloads the image if it changes, or regularly (_e.g._ once per second.).
 To achieve this,  run "`uxplay -ca [path/to/]filename &`" in the background, then run the the image viewer in the foreground.
 Example, using `feh` as the viewer: run "``feh -R 1 [path/to/]filename``" (in